StanfordSpezi/SpeziStorage/Sources/SpeziLocalStorage/SpeziLocalStorage.docc/SpeziLocalStorage.md

 ## Overview

-The ``LocalStorage`` module enables the on-disk storage of data in mobile applications.
+The `LocalStorage` module enables the on-disk storage of data in mobile applications.

-The ``LocalStorage`` module defaults to storing data encrypted supported by the [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module.
+The module defaults to storing data encrypted supported by the [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module.
-The ``LocalStorageSetting`` enables configuring how data in the ``LocalStorage`` module can be stored and retrieved.
+The ``LocalStorageSetting`` enables configuring how data in the `LocalStorage` module can be stored and retrieved.

 ## Setup